paulelsner/EOS_connect/src/CONFIG_README.md

   max_pv_charge_rate: 5000 # Max imverter PV charge rate in W - default: 5000
 # EVCC configuration
 evcc:
-  url: http://yourEVCCserver:7070  # URL for EVCC server - default: http://yourEVCCserver:7070
+  url: http://yourEVCCserver:7070  # URL to your evcc installation, if not used set to "" or leave as http://yourEVCCserver:7070
 mqtt:
   enabled: false # Enable MQTT - default: false
   broker: localhost # URL for MQTT server - default: mqtt://yourMQTTserver